Steven-Dawson18/american-ale-house/TESTING.md

 * Tester 3 - Liked the simplicity of the site.
 Made purchasing a product quick and easy.
 The ability to add a product to a favourites section was a plus because it will make it quicker and easier to purchase the Beers you like.
 Being able to review a product was easy to do and they really liked the way the stars worked.
 They commented that by reading reviews of products that users have left could make you purchase a product that I haven’t tired before.

 * Tester 4 - This tester was just looking for errors.
 They found that they could add a rating for a product below 0 and over 5 in the update form.
 I have solved this by adding form validation.
 They also found that the Signup page had content which was overlapping the footer.
 This has since been solved.
+They also noted that the admin could delete a product without having to confirm this which could possibly be done by mistake.
+I have since added this functionally.

 ---